TT

 Yusuf Kenan Bağır

-Yusuf Kenan Bağır is an Economist at the CBRT.
+Yusuf Kenan Bağır is an Executive Director at the CBRT.

 Huzeyfe Torun